Parents' Zone

 13 Aug 2024 | 3 min |

-Following consultation with coaches at senior and age grade international level, alongside experts in sports curriculum development, a national curriculum has been put in place to support a player’s journey, desired outcomes for each phase and session focus.
+Following engagement with a wide range of stakeholders, a national curriculum has been put in place to support a player’s journey, desired outcomes for each phase and session focus.

-The Girls PDG foundation phase is for players in the Under 16 age group and is an RFU programme delivered in partnership with the 28 Constituent Bodies otherwise known as Counties.
-Each programme will follow the national curriculum and is delivered by local coaches normally from the clubs, schools and colleges in each area.
+The Girls' PDG foundation phase is for players in the Under 16 age group and is an RFU programme delivered in partnership with the 28 Constituent Bodies, otherwise known as Counties.
+The programme will follow the national curriculum and is delivered by local coaches normally from the clubs, schools and colleges in each area.
 It will also provide playing opportunities that support the areas focused on in the curriculum.

 For the foundation phase a higher emphasis is placed on developing the athletic skills that support a player to perform and the core rugby skills needed to play.
 Less emphasis is placed on positional specific skills, such as scrums, as these are deemed less important as players need to fully mature and develop their athletic and physical capability first.

 To access the programme players are usually nominated through their club or school to the CB lead.
-Requests to the clubs are usually sent in May time of the girls last year in the Under 14 age group.
+Requests to the clubs are usually sent in May of the girls' last year in the Under 14 age group.
 Each CB will organise a series of events that allow the player to showcase their skills following which players will be informed if they are invited into the programme.
-Remember, development is non-linear, and players thrive at different points as such programmes will accept previous, and new nominations at various times during the season.
+Remember, development is non-linear, and players thrive at different points.
+As such, programmes will accept previous, and new nominations at various times during the season.

 The Girls PDG Development phase is for players in the Under 18 age group and is a centrally delivered RFU programme, made up of 9 centres across the country.
 It aims to provide a development experience that supports high-potential players transition onto their adult rugby journey.
 Each of the 9 centres follows a national curriculum, designed to build upon the skills players will have gained at the Foundation Phase and best prepare them for their transition into adult rugby, both on and off the pitch.